sebringj/easyfoo/README.md

 Use JSON to specify your editor for different types of content.
 Edit a collection or a single item.

+## Multiple Users

+We've got a nice way to invite others through invitations using oauth 2.0.

 ## Versioning built in

 Don't worry if you shit the bed.
 You've got versions, hun.